crux-bphc/crux-judge/docs/README.md

 This is a programming judge which currently supports C language.

 It uses Django framework to host the server and is mainly written in Python3.
-MySQL is the database of choice.
+PostgreSQL is the database of choice.

 ## Features